Privacy Policy

 • You have a right to erasure of your personal data.
 This allows you to permanently erase personal data that we process about you.
 We are not always obliged to erase your personal data at your request – this right only applies in the cases and to the extent provided by law;

 • You have a right to restrict the processing of your personal data.
-This allows you to freeze our use of your personal data without erasing it;
+This allows you to freeze our use of your personal data without erasing it.
+We are not always obliged to restrict your personal data at your request – this right applies only in the cases and to the extent provided for by law;

 • You have the right to object to the processing of your personal data.
-This allows you to object to the further processing of your personal data;
+This allows you to object to the further processing of your personal data.
+We are not always obliged to honor your objection – this right only applies when we process your personal data based on our legitimate interests;

 • You always have the right to withdraw your consent when the processing of your personal data is based on your consent;